-Arbutus is a clinical-stage biopharmaceutical company dedicated to discovering, developing and commercializing a cure for people with chronic hepatitis B virus ("HBV") infection.
+Arbutus is a clinical-stage biopharmaceutical company primarily focused on developing a cure for people with chronic hepatitis B virus ("HBV") infection.
 We are advancing multiple drug product candidates that may be combined into a potentially curative regimen for chronic HBV infection.
+We have also initiated a drug discovery and development effort for treating coronaviruses, including COVID-19.